 “Give Him no rest till He establishes and till He makes Jerusalem a praise in the earth.”
 (Isaiah 62:7)

-If God has spoken over your life, your child, or your future—hold onto that promise in prayer.
+If God has spoken over your life, your child, or your future, hold onto that promise in prayer. bring it to His remembrance.

 Pray until your joy is full.